BelgianBiodiversityPlatform/python-dwca-reader/doc/contributing.rst

 Online at http://python-dwca-reader.readthedocs.org/:

-The docs will be updated automagically upon commit on GitHub thanks to Webhooks.
+The docs will be updated automagically upon commit on GitHub (thanks to Webhooks).

 Releasing at PyPI